asgardius/midori-school/README.md

 At the moment this game is in alpha development stage.
 If you want to help send me an email to asgardius@asgardius.company You can find game documentation at https://cloud.asgardius.company/s/3tPKHsMznzMjzEc?path=%2Fgame%20documentation%2FMidori%20in%20the%20Magic%20School

-A beta build will be released at septembre 28 2024 (unfunaversary build) and First stable release is scheduled near Half Life 3 release
+A beta build will be released at september 28 2024 (unfunaversary build) and First stable release is scheduled near Half Life 3 release

 Official video channel https://video.asgardius.company/c/asgardius_virtualx